Spot the Difference: Ladybug and Asian Beetle

 The Asian lady beetle, Harmonia axyridis, was originally introduced into the United States around 1916 as a biological control agent to manage aphid populations in agricultural settings.
 However, it wasn't until 1988 that these beetles became established in North America, particularly in the southeastern United States.
 Since then, Asian lady beetles have rapidly spread across the continent, becoming an invasive species with significant ecological and economic impacts.

 Asian lady beetles are similar in appearance to native ladybugs but exhibit more variable coloration, ranging from orange to red, and can have varying numbers of black spots on their elytra.
 Unlike native ladybugs, Asian lady beetles are more aggressive and can outcompete native species for resources.
 They are also known for their habit of seeking shelter indoors during the fall months, which can lead to nuisance issues as they accumulate in large numbers inside homes and other structures.
-Efforts to manage and control Asian lady beetle populations include monitoring their spread, studying their ecological impacts, and implementing integrated pest management strategies to mitigate their effects on native ecosystems and human habitats alike.
+Efforts to manage and control Asian lady beetle populations include monitoring their spread, studying their ecological impacts, and implementing pest management strategies to mitigate their effects on both native ecosystems and human habitats.

 Ladybugs vs Asian Lady Beetles: Spot the Difference